Forcing Shinseki to resign is a cop out

 Read More poignantThese powerful words were created by a few men trying to create a brand new country

-Read More A reminderA recurring theme in the press these days: damned federal workers raking in the dough at taxpayer’s expense, while the country staggers beneath mounting debt.
+Read More A reminderA recurring theme in the press these days: damned federal workers raking in the dough at taxpayer’s expense.

 Read More I am one of those “overpaid” federal workersIt is frustrating when groups of stereotypically “intelligent” people such as scientists are the ones furthering ignorance, discrimination, and destructive hegemony.